Benjamin is a former volunteer DJ at his local hospital radio station. He has been reviewing films online since 2004.

 - Peck and Badham became firm friends during filming and remained in touch for the rest of Peck's life.
 Peck even called her Scout while she usually called him Atticus.

-- As well as being the film debuts for Badham and Alford (both of whom later left show business), the film was also the debuts for William Windom, Alice Ghostley and Robert Duvall.
+- As well as being the film debuts for Badham and Alford (both of whom later left show business), the film was also the debuts for William Windom, Alice Ghostley and Robert Duvall as Boo Radley.
 Duvall doesn't have a single line of dialogue in the entire film.

 What's not to like?